microsoft/TextWorld/docs/source/notes/cfg.md

 ### Room Types

 Worlds in Inform are defined as a series of connected rooms.
 The text generator allows for the possibility of generating different room *types*, ie. rooms that have certain properties.
-For example we might expect to find different objects in a washroom vs. a kitchen.
+For example, we might expect to find different objects in a washroom vs. a kitchen.
 Room types are defined using a special symbol `room_types`, that **must** be present in the object names grammar.
 As an example, take the `house_obj` room types:

 ```
 room_type:clean;cook;rest;work;storage